BBelden/6250/README.md

 # 6250

-## this course was an exercise in understanding how command shells work by builing one, as well as other fun OS things.
+## This course was an exercise in understanding how command shells work by building one, as well as other fun OS things.